Exact Volumes of Semi-Algebraic Convex Bodies: Volumes via differential equations

 The proof is based on Stokes' theorem and Leray's residue theorem \cite[III, Thm.
 2.4]{PhamIntegrals}, a higher-dimensional generalization of Cauchy's integral theorem, which explains the factor of $1/(2\pi i) $.
-The explicit shape of $\Gamma$, which is the Leray coboundary $\partial C$, is not actually required to know.
+The explicit shape of $\Gamma$, which is the Leray coboundary of $\partial C$, is not required to be known.
 Only that the contour is closed becomes relevant below.
 Also, the choice of $x_1$ is arbitrary since for a different $x_i$, the integrand is a cohomologous differential form on the complement of $V(f)$.

-This distinct viewpoint becomes powerful, when the periods depend on an additional parameter $t$, so that they not only describe individual values, such as $\vol(C)$, but functions $\varphi(t)$ such that $\vol(C)=\varphi(t_{\val})$ for some value $t_{\val} \in \mathbb{Q}$.
+This distinct viewpoint becomes powerful when the periods depend on an additional parameter $t$, so that they not only describe individual values, such as $\vol(C)$, but functions $\varphi(t)$ such that $\vol(C)=\varphi(t_{\val})$ for some value $t_{\val} \in \mathbb{Q}$.